-I am an Assistant Professor at Michigan State University’s Department of Media & Information, where I direct the Rural Computing Research Consortium.
-At MSU, I am a Research Fellow at the Quello Center for Media & Information Policy and Core Faculty at the Center for Gender in Global Context.
+I am an Associate Professor at Michigan State University’s Department of Media & Information and Associate Director of the Quello Center for Media & Information Policy.

 My research is in the areas of rural computing, science and technology studies (STS), computer supported cooperative work (CSCW), and rural studies.
 My research primarily revolves around the role of technology in rural economic and community development.
-Some current projects in this area focus on: the role of the high-tech economy and economic development activities; the adoption and use of information technology in community-based agricultural organizations; and the impact of technological innovation in rural communities and people.
-I also do research on the use and design of social technologies for community building among LGBTQ people living in rural areas.
+Some current projects in this area focus on topics such as: community adaptation to automation in rural industries; the economic and community development implications of data centers, broadband, and other forms of digital infrastructure; and the growing role of the high-tech economy in rural parts of the United States.
 I received my PhD in 2020 from the University of Michigan School of Information, where I was advised by Silvia Lindtner and Tiffany Veinot.

 At the Department of Media & Information, I teach classes on interaction design, technology and rural development, and the gateway course to our Information Science major.